opensuspect/podcast/readme.md

         "height": "1080"
     }
 ```
+The `$categories` list must only include categories that are officially dedicated by iTunes, these are not keywords.

 To add an episode, edit the `$episodes` variable.
 It is also in the JSON format.
 Here's an example episode:

 ```JSON